Joe Penna: Film

+In the wake of the COVID-19 pandemic, the release of Stowaway was delayed from its initial summer 2020 release by Sony.
+Netflix subsequently acquired the rights to the film, which achieved the #1 spot worldwide.
+This success led Netflix to also acquire the US rights to Penna's earlier film Arctic, which similarly achieved #1 ranking in the country.

+In August 2022, Penna signed on to direct the sci-fi thriller Trespasser, produced by Jason Fuchs and Brad Fuller.
+The film, based on a Black List screenplay follows a father and daughter living in isolation who encounter a mysterious otherworldly creature.

+In December 2022, Penna was tapped to produce Anna Kendrick's directorial debut Woman of the Hour.
+The thriller, based on the true story of Cheryl Bradshaw, a bachelorette on the 1970s TV matchmaking show The Dating Game whose chosen bachelor turned out to be serial killer Rodney Alcala, was acquired by multiple international distributors at the Toronto International Film Festival.
+The film sold to Netflix for $11M and debuted with a 100% rating on Rotten Tomatoes.

 YouTube

 Penna maintains the YouTube channel MysteryGuitarMan.
 He registered the channel on June 16, 2006.

 By January 2011, MysteryGuitarMan became the most subscribed channel in Brazil.
 As of January 2024, his channel has garnered over 2.6 million subscribers, and his videos have accrued nearly 400 million views.

 On September 11, 2005, Penna launched a second YouTube channel, where he uploads his making-of videos and vlogs.
 Within 6 hours, it became the third most subscribed channel in Brazil.

 In 2007, Penna was one of the first YouTube channels to receive mainstream media coverage, including attention from DC Fox News, after his video The Puzzle was featured on the front page of YouTube.

 In 2009, Penna was again seen on the front page of YouTube with his video Guitar: Impossible, which has been covered by De Wereld Draait Door, the highest-rated primetime show in the Netherlands.
 On December 6, 2009, Penna was featured on FM4, an Austrian national radio station.
 Shortly after uploaded, his "Guitar: Impossible" video was featured on the MSN.com front page.

 Best Buy announced Penna as the $15,000 winner of their Tech-U-Out Video Challenge.
 He was also a finalist in the "Oreo Global Moments" video competition.
 Ford selected Penna as a Fiesta Agent for the 2009 Ford Fiesta Movement.
 Penna's "Guitar: Impossible" video was also featured by YouTube as one of the best videos of 2009.

-In 2010, Penna's Root Beer Mozart"l was featured on CNN's morning show Morning Express with Robin Meade and on Germany's nationally broadcast Taff show.
+In 2010, Penna's Root Beer Mozart was featured on CNN's morning show Morning Express with Robin Meade and on Germany's nationally broadcast Taff show.